Wmbat/toy_compiler/README.md

 ## TODO

-* [ ] Transition from hand-written scanner to table driven scanner
+* [ ] Instead of loading the whole file, load file into chunks